commandervideo14/6000DACOMP_SynopticProject/README.md

 No Bot Token is included within these files.
 In order to run this application, you must supply your own Bot Token as an argument in your Run Configuration.

-A SQL Server connection must be established for the application (navigate to BotDb.java to further alter the configuration for this if necessary).
+A SQL Server connection must be established for the application (navigate to abstractClasses/BotDb.java to further alter the configuration for this if necessary).

 To inititalise the Database and Tables required for the application to write and load from, please reference the BotDB SQL Scripts.txt in the resources folder.